How Beast Philanthropy Is Making Kindness Go Viral

 Global Impact, One Film at a Time

-The scale of Beast Philanthropy’s work is staggering.
-In the past two years, the team has launched 30+ films spanning more than 20 countries, delivering everything from life-saving surgeries to solar-powered villages.
-They’ve built homes for orphans in South Africa, provided 20,000 pairs of shoes for school children, and funded 100 heart surgeries for children in Nigeria.
+In the past two years, Beast Philanthropy has launched 30+ films spanning more than 20 countries — delivering everything from life-saving surgeries to solar-powered villages.
+They’ve built homes for orphans in South Africa, provided 20,000 pairs of shoes for schoolchildren, and funded 100 heart surgeries for children in Nigeria.

-In Asia, they’ve powered a mountain hospital and birthing center in Nepal, given 2,200 prosthetic limbs in Cambodia, and rebuilt shelters for hundreds of animals in Thailand.
-In the U.S. alone, the channel has donated over $2.7 million in clothing, 13 tons of food, $1 million in dental surgeries, and supported teachers, hospitals, and mental health organizations.
+In Asia, projects have powered a mountain hospital and birthing center in Nepal, provided 2,200 prosthetic limbs in Cambodia, and rebuilt shelters for hundreds of animals in Thailand.
+In the U.S., the channel has donated over $2.7 million in clothing, 13 tons of food, $1 million in dental surgeries, and supported teachers, hospitals, and mental health organizations.

 The Power of Storytelling